On Character Varieties with Non-Connected Structure Groups: Preliminaries

 \subsection{Quasi-Semi-Simple Elements}

-An element $g\in G$ is quasi-semi-simple if it normalises a pair $(T,B)$ consisting of a maximal torus and a Borel subgroup of $G^{\circ}$ containing it.
+An element $g\in G$ is \textit{quasi-semi-simple} if it normalises a maximal torus $T$ and a Borel subgroup $B\subset G^{\circ}$ containing $T$ (\cite[D\'efinition 1.1]{DM94}).
 In other words, $g$ is contained in some group of the form $N_G(T,B)$.
-Note that the identity component of $N_G(T,B)$ is $T$.
-In each connected component of $G$, quasi-semi-simple element exists, because all Borel subgroups and all maximal torus of $G^{\circ}$ are conjugate under $G^{\circ}$.
-For a given pair $(T,B)$, the group $N_G(T,B)$ meets all connected components of $G$.
+By \cite[Theorem 7.5]{St}, semi-simple elements are quasi-semi-simple.
+Note that the identity component of $N_G(T,B)$ is $T$, and $N_G(T,B)$ meets all connected components of $G$, because all Borel subgroups and all maximal tori of $G^{\circ}$ are conjugate under $G^{\circ}$.
+A quasi-semi-simple element $s\in G$ is called \textit{quasi-central} if there is no $g\in G^{\circ}$ such that $\dim C_G(gs)>\dim C_G(s)$ (\cite[D\'efinition 1.15]{DM94}).
+For characteristic reasons (\cite[Remarque 2.7]{DM94}), all unipotent elements of $G$ are contained in $G^{\circ}$ and all quasi-semi-simple elements are semi-simple.